DIGITAL JOURNALISM AND DESIGN AT USF ST. PETERSBURG

 - JOU 6360 Digital Media Technology (3 credits): Traditional newsroom roles are being redefined.
 The craft of storytelling in news reports of all flavors will survive, but being able to do more than one traditional newsroom job is now the expected norm for both veterans and new employees, and multimedia news stories for the Web are here to stay.
 This course will provide you with a foundation for the practice or management of digital news reporting and presentation.
 Every modern journalist needs to learn how to be a digital producer for themselves, a department, or an entire news organization.
 Through a mix of lecture, discussion, readings, experiences and hands-on learning, you will be given the opportunity to become familiar with current best practices in the industry.
 Understanding the industry’s past and present will equip you to be an active contributor to change as the future unfolds.

-- MMC 6936 Web Publishing (3 credits): Web Publishing teaches students the basics of self publishing work on their own website.
+- MMC 5146 Web Publishing (3 credits): Web Publishing teaches students the basics of self publishing work on their own website.
 Instructors teach basic HTML code, along with more advanced CSS and PHP skills for a well-designed website.
-Coming in Fall 2013.

 - JOU 6006 Digital Media and Democracy (3 credits): Vibrant democracies require a free press.
 This course will explore the implications of online digital journalism for democracies of which a free press are a part.
 Among other topics, the course will explore the implications of a decentralized press and the role of citizen journalism on democratic governments.

-- JOU 6503 Entrepreneurial Journalism (3 credits): The course will expose students to some of the richest hands-on teachings about how media management and community business leaders of under-represented markets interact to achieve mutual goals and objectives in the digital age, in which new forms of collaboration are not only possible, but often necessary for economic survival.
+- GEB 6118 Business Enterprise (Entrepreneurial Journalism) (3 credits): The course will expose students to some of the richest hands-on teachings about how media management and community business leaders of under-represented markets interact to achieve mutual goals and objectives in the digital age, in which new forms of collaboration are not only possible, but often necessary for economic survival.
+This course is offered in conjunction with USFSP’s award winning Entrepreneurship Program in the College of Business.

 - MMC 6950 Final Project (3 credits): This course represents the culminating, or capstone project, for students wishing to focus on digital journalism and design.
 In the final project, students will integrate the major digital media, including websites, audio and video reporting, and the use of various other technologies where appropriate, such as Twitter or blogs.
 In terms of content, this project will focus on hard news, documentaries or other journalist genres.
 The final project must be presented online and will be critically evaluated by the entire faculty.